This is my hands-on review of the Renogy 100 Watt Monocrystalline Solar Panel.

 - You have lots of space to mount your panels.
 In this case, I’d recommend looking at a polycrystalline panel.
 They are bigger and heavier, but cheaper.

 - Newpowa 100W 12V Monocrystalline Solar Panel.
 This is the best 100W mono panel for those on a budget.
 It’s nearly as compact as the Renogy Mono, and a tad bit lighter.
 Its power output lagged a bit behind the Renogy panel’s, though.
-Read my full Newpowa 100 Watt Solar Panel Review.
+Check out my side-by-side comparison of the Renogy and Newpowa solar panels.

 - WindyNation 100W 12V Polycrystalline Solar Panel.
 A top option for those looking for the most power output.
 It placed first in my power output test, beating the Renogy Mono by a watt.
 It’s also a great value if you buy directly from WindyNation.
 It is the biggest and heaviest panel tested, though.
 Read my full WindyNation 100 Watt Solar Panel Review.